ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/lp_ticker.md

 #### Handling synchronization delay

-Some low power tickers require multiple low power clock cycles for the compare value set by  `ticker_set_interrupt` to take effect.
+Some low power tickers require multiple low power clock cycles for the compare value that `ticker_set_interrupt` sets to take effect.
 Further complicating this issue, a new compare value typically cannot be set until the first has taken effect.
-Because of this when back to back calls to `ticker_set_interrupt` are made without a delay the second call will block and violate the above requirement that `ticker_set_interrupt` completes in 20us.
+Because of this, when you make back-to-back calls to `ticker_set_interrupt` without a delay, the second call blocks and violates the above requirement that `ticker_set_interrupt` completes in 20us.

-To meet this timing requirement targets which have this synchronization delay must define `LOWPOWERTIMER_DELAY_TICKS` to the number of low power clock cycles it takes for call to `ticker_set_interrupt` to take effect.
-When this value is set the timer code will prevent `lp_ticker_set_interrupt` from being called twice within that number of clock cycles.
+To meet this timing requirement, targets that have this synchronization delay must define `LOWPOWERTIMER_DELAY_TICKS` to the number of low power clock cycles it takes for a call to `ticker_set_interrupt` to take effect.
+When this value is set, the timer code prevents `lp_ticker_set_interrupt` from being called twice within that number of clock cycles.
 It does this by using the microsecond time to schedule the write to happen at a future date.

 ### Dependencies